music-suite/music-suite/docs/src/User-Guide.md

 TODO basic structure/aproach to import and export

 ## Prelude/Inspectable

+The @[Inspectable] class represents types that can be converted into a standard musical representation and exported via an output backend.
+The top-level music expression in a file needs to be an instance of `Inspectable`.

 TODO point here is to fix a "default" type for rendering/export purposes.
 This is used to monomorphize expressions written in the polymorphic combinators of the library.
 The default type is knonw as `Music`.